ff14wed/deucalion/README.md

   then Deucalion will reply with an `OK` response.
 Please see [Subscriber Protocol](#subscriber-protocol) for more info.
 1. Deucalion will begin broadcasting received Zone packets to all subscribers.
+1. Deucalion will close and unload itself once all clients are disconnected.

 ## Payload Format